Hreacon/JS-Week1-CodeReview/README.md

 ## Support and contact details

-_If you have any questions, concerns, or feedback, please contact the authors through_ [gitHub](https://github.com/hreacon/).
+_If you have any questions, concerns, or feedback, please contact me through_ [gitHub](https://github.com/hreacon/).

 ## Technologies Used